seveneqq1/canteenqbil1/CLOUDFLARE-SETUP.md

 ## Important behaviour

 - Stock is shared and refreshes every 20 seconds (also immediately after an order).
-- D1 reduces stock only once the customer confirms an order.
+- D1 atomically reserves stock only once the customer confirms an order.
 It rejects the entire order if even one product is sold out.
 - Order history is private to the browser session.
 Clearing browser cookies creates a new history; a customer cannot transfer this history to another device.
 - The receipt currently stores its filename/type/size, just like the old site.
 It does **not** upload the receipt image.
 Add Cloudflare R2 plus customer login if you need staff review, multi-device customer history, or stronger identity verification.